 The Fox Valley Association website features a student-athlete from one of its 10 member schools every Tuesday and Thursday throughout the 2016-17 school year.
-This week, get to know Jarrett Lieder, who participates in baseball, soccer and swimming and diving at Oshkosh North High School.
+This week, get to know Joey Reader, who participates in football, basketball and track and field at Appleton West High School.

 Kimberly rallied from a 14-point halftime deficit to defeat Franklin 29-14 and win its fourth consecutive WIAA state football championship on Nov.
 18 in Madison.
 The Papermakers finished 14-0 in each of those seasons while extending their state-record winning streak to 56 games.
 Kimberly forced five Franklin turnovers in the game and became the second school to win four straight football titles, joining Stratford, which won six straight from 2003-08.